IC3 Convention Center: Architecture and design

-Zafra, the architect of the IEC Pavilion said he was instructed that the design of the building is to be "simple".
-Camangyan noted that Cebu Auxiliary Bishop Dennis Villarojo called for "low maintenance building" specifying that there would be no finishes to be done on the floor so that it can be cleaned using a mop.
-Likewise the walls and ceiling were bare and unadorned.
-The facility was also to be designed to be earthquake-resistant withstanding strong earthquakes such as the magnitude 7.2 Bohol-Cebu earthquake of 2013.
+Zafra, the architect of the IEC Pavilion said he was instructed to design the building in a "simple" manner.
+Camangyan noted that Villarojo had called for "low maintenance building", specifying that there would be no finishes to be done on the floor such that it would be able to be cleaned using a standard mop.
+Likewise, the walls and ceiling were bare and unadorned.
+The facility was also to be designed to be earthquake-resistant.